zopefoundation/z3c.testsetup/src/z3c/testsetup/README.txt

 - **encoding**:

     the encoding of testfiles. 'utf-8' by default.
-Setting this to ``None`` means using the default value.
 We've hidden one doctest file, that contains umlauts.
-If we set the encoding to ``ascii``, we get an
+If we set the encoding to ``ascii``, we get an error:
-    error:

       >>> test_suite = z3c.testsetup.register_all_tests(
       ...     'z3c.testsetup.tests.cave',